luojiego/json-config-manager/README.md

 ## Security Notes

-- All access requires password authentication
+- Simple password-based authentication is implemented for basic access control
 - It's recommended to change the default password in production environment
 - All file operations have permission verification
+- For enhanced security, consider implementing more robust authentication methods in production

 ## Important Notes

 - Ensure sufficient disk space for storing JSON files
 - Regular backup of important configuration files is recommended
 - Do not use default password in public network environments
+- This is a simple implementation for demonstration purposes